|Other Position:||Wide Receivers|

-Rich Fisher coaches the wide receivers in his third season on Bo Pelini's staff and is entering his 11th overall season of coaching at the Division I level.
+Rich Fisher is in his fourth season as Nebraska's receivers coach and his 12th overall season of coaching at the Division I level.
 Under Fisher's tutelage, the Nebraska wide receiver unit has quickly developed into one of the most explosive and consistent groups in the Big Ten Conference.

-Kenny Bell led the way in 2012, earning second-team All-Big Ten honors.
+Bell led the way in 2012, earning second-team All-Big Ten honors.
 Bell set Nebraska sophomore records with 50 catches, 863 receiving yards and eight receiving touchdowns, leading the Huskers in all three categories.
 Bell, who also set an NU sophomore record with three 100-yard receiving games, finished fourth overall on Nebraska's season receiving touchdowns chart, fourth in receiving yards, sixth in 100-yard receiving games, seventh in receptions and ninth in yards per reception (17.5).
-At the midway point of his career, Bell is a threat to several NU career receiving records.

 In his first season in 2011, Fisher’s receivers contributed to Nebraska’s success in the passing game and also offered solid perimeter blocking for the Husker running game.
 Fisher inherited a talented but young stable of receivers.
 Under his direction, the group hauled in 107 passes for 1,434 yards, while averaging 13.4 yards per reception.
 The unit was highlighted by underclassmen who combined for 69 catches, 1,004 receiving yards and a 14.6 yard-per-catch average.

-Leading the list of young receivers succeeding under Fisher’s tutelage was redshirt freshman Kenny Bell.
-Bell led Nebraska with 32 catches and 461 receiving yards in 2011 and added three receiving touchdowns.
+Leading the list of young receivers succeeding under Fisher’s tutelage was Bell.
+As a redshrit freshman Bell led Nebraska with 32 catches and 461 receiving yards in 2011 and added three receiving touchdowns.
 Bell became only the second freshman in school history to lead Nebraska in both receptions and receiving yards, joining Nate Swift who accomplished the feat as a redshirt freshman in 2005.

 Fisher also helped true freshman Jamal Turner make the transition from high school quarterback to college wide receiver.
 Turner had 15 catches for 243 yards and averaged 16.2 yards per catch for the Huskers in 2011.